Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 #### Long Running Test for User Signup API and Login APIs
-*The user sign up was run for a during of 3 hours and 40 minutes.
+*The user sign up was run for a duration of 3 hours and 40 minutes.
 The test created 1000000 users.*

 *The login scenario was run for a duration of 3 hours and 55 minutes.
-During this test, the database had 5 million+ users.*
+The database had 5 million+ users.*

 | API                 | Thread Count | No of Samples | Error Count | Avg  | Throughput/sec | Duration of run (HH:MM:SS) |
 |---------------------|--------------|---------------|-------------|------|----------------|-------------------------|